kbarry91/4th-year-SHA-256-Algorithm/README.md

 -----

 ## Testing
-The algorithm was tested using the test vectors approved by the [National Institute Of Standards](https://www.nist.gov/publications/secure-hash-standard) available at [DI Management](https://www.di-mgt.com.au/sha_testvectors.html).
-In other to verify the results each checksum was compared with the results got from 2 other resources.
+The algorithm was tested using the test vectors approved by the [National Institute Of Standards](https://www.nist.gov/publications/secure-hash-standard) available at [DI Management](https://www.di-mgt.com.au/sha_testvectors.html).Testing was verified on both Linux and Windows machines and returned the same results.
+In order to verify the results each checksum was compared with the results got from 2 other resources.
 1. [sha256_checksum](https://emn178.github.io/online-tools/sha256_checksum.html).
 2. [onlinemd5](http://onlinemd5.com/).